koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_8_img_1.md

+# The image 1 in slide 8 of lecture 5 contains:
 The image contains a table titled "Table 10.1 Reasons for holding inventory."
 The table is divided into two columns with headers:

 1. **Buffer against uncertainty**